Congenital Heart Defects in Children

-Call your doctor immediately if your child with a congenital heart defect has:
+Call your doctor now if your child with a congenital heart defect has:

 - Symptoms of heart failure or cyanosis—the bluish tint that affects skin, lips, and nails because of lack of oxygen—that become significantly worse within a short time period.

 - Symptoms of endocarditis, such as a fever that won't go away.